munhitsu/CRAttributes/README.md

 ### not sure anymore
 - implement iterator for the above - not really needed after introducing linked list perspective
-- binary tree initialised on every note load - not really needed if we remember the current user cursor and have the linked list perspective
+- binary tree initialised on every note load - not really needed if we remember the current user cursor and have the linked list perspective - though it will optimise remote operations
 - compare full binary tree with binary tree and list search for last 20 elements - not needed, see above